goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-15-arxiv-data-structures-and-algorithms-m-eternal-domination-and-variants-on-some-classes-of-finite-and-infinite-graphs.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: m-Eternal Domination and Variants on Some Classes of Finite and Infinite Graphs"
+title: "arXiv: Data Structures and Algorithms: m-Eternal Domination and Variants on Some Classes of Finite and Infinite"
 date: 2025-07-15T00:00:00
 ---